dlax/pglift/docs/user/ops/postgresql-configuration.rst

 PostgreSQL configuration
 ========================

 The ``pglift pgconf`` command line entry point exposes commands to manage configuration of a PostgreSQL instance.

-It operates only on configuration files and does not assume that the instance is started.
-To make changes effective, the user may need to restart or reload the instance, see :doc:`/user/ops/instance`.

 .. code-block:: console